hazzaclark/maria/README.md

 The ambition behind this project is to uncover the intrinsic properties of the Hitachi SuperH2, in regards to how it handles the patterns encompassing the Opcodes of this processor family.
 Through this, I aim to provide a standalone reference solution for being able to dynamically assemble and generate code in-memory at runtime.

-This reference utility, created in the C++17 standard, aims to provide liaise in uncovering the enigmatic problems that come about with dynamic recompilation for the Hitachi SuperH2, hopefully aiding in subsequent developments.
+This reference utility, created in the C++17 standard, aims to provide liaise in uncovering the enigmatic problems that come about with dynamic recompilation for the Hitachi SuperH2.

 Inspired by contemporaries such as LLVM and N64Recomp, this project aims to represent as a testing utility to learn, uncover and to formulate a concise and indicative gameplan in being able to help with SH2 to x86 recompilation efforts.

-As such, I want to be able to test the waters with being able to properly generate code in-memory close to source as possible, while accounting for architectural nuances

 # Usage: